 Valentine’s Day is about showing love, not just for couples but for the everyday people in your life.

 Traditionally red velvet is paired with cream cheese frosting, so naturally I made a small batch to frost on top.

 So, what DOES red velvet taste like?

 Red velvet cake is traditionally a rich cocoa-flavored cake made with buttermilk, vinegar, and of course red food coloring.
 It tastes like a mellow chocolate cake since it uses cocoa and not melted chocolate.

 Items you may need (affiliate links):

 - Preheat oven to 350F degrees.
-Line an 8x8 pan with parchment paper.
+Line a 9x5 loaf pan with parchment paper.

-- In a large bowl, whisk together the flour, cocoa, salt, and baking powder.
+- In a large bowl, whisk together the flour, cocoa, salt, and baking soda.

-- Press the dough evenly into the pan.
-Bake about 18-20 minutes or until the edges start to pull away and a toothpick comes out of the center with very few crumbs.
-Cool completely.
+- Spread the dough evenly into the pan with an offset spatula (it will be slightly sticky).
+Bake about 20-25 minutes or until the edges start to pull away and a toothpick comes out of the center clean.
+Cool completely before topping with cream cheese frosting.